-The Cat Adoption Centre allows us to provide a non-profit community service by housing, caring and rehoming cat orphans.
+The Cat Adoption Centre allows us to provide a non-profit community service by housing, caring and rehoming a number of selected kittens in need of new homes.
 This allows us to prevent the unnecessary destruction of homeless cats and kittens and provide healthy happy pets to our clients.

 - desexed and receive a desexing tattoo,